-On May 14, 2021, the Company completed the Series B Private Placement of shares of the Company's Series B Preferred Stock.
+On May 14, 2021, the Company completed the Series B Private Placement for shares of the Company's Series B Preferred Stock.
 The terms of the Series B Preferred Stock are substantially similar to the Series A Preferred Stock, except for differences in the stated value of such shares in the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company or certain deemed liquidation events.
-In connection with the Series B Private Placement, the Company sold 630,915 shares of its Series B Preferred Stock for an aggregate purchase price of \$20.0 million.
-In connection with the offering the Company incurred approximately \$2.4 million in fees and expenses and \$148,575 as debt issuance costs for warrants issued as part of the Stock Purchase Agreement.
+In connection with the Series B Private Placement, the Company sold 630,915 shares of its Series B Preferred Stock for an aggregate purchase of \$20.0 million.
+In connection with the offering the Company incurred approximately \$1.6 million in fees and expenses.